Let's Talk About Hair Loss During MenopauseLet's Talk About Hair Loss During Menopause

 Rethink Your Menu

-It's a proven fact that omega-3 fatty acids may reduce hot flashes and night sweats, so add flax, chia and hemp seeds to your plate.
+It's a proven fact that omega-3 fatty acids may reduce hot flashes and night sweats, so add flax or chia seeds to your plate.

 Try tracking what you eat for a week to examine which nutrients you're not getting from your diet.
 Then, tweak what you eat.
 You can also add a hair vitamin to your routine like GRO Biotin Gummies to ensure you get your daily dose of biotin, folic acid and other hair healthy vitamins.